-where $E_{ij}$ refers to the energy of the state $|ijg\rangle$ and $K_{ab}$ is the always-on residual cross-Kerr.
+where $E_{ij}$ refers to the energy of the state $|i\rangle|j\rangle|g\rangle$ and $K_{ab}$ is the always-on residual cross-Kerr.
 We measured the cross-Kerr $g_{ab}$ by tracking the oscillations of $|\mathord{+}\rangle|1\rangle|g\rangle$ in the frame where $|\mathord{+}\rangle|0\rangle |g\rangle$ does not oscillate, at different drive powers for a fixed detuning of $\Delta=-5\,$\,MHz, see blue markers in Fig.\,\ref{fig: analytics}(c).
 Notice that at different drive powers, the AC Stark shifted frequency of the coupler is different, which subsequently modifies the coherent exchange frequency $\omega_e$.
 The solid blue line corresponds to the analytical behavior of Eq.\,\ref{Eq: cross_kerr_after_SWT}, which underpredicts the measured interaction strength.
-We believe this discrepancy arises because the analytical modes does not account for the enhanced hybridization between the modes under the strong drive, which renormalizes the dispersive shifts and the detunings.
-A full Floquet simulation, as described in the next section, is then necessary to fully reproduce the experimental observation.
-We discuss this in detail in the following section.
+We believe this discrepancy arises because the analytical model does not account for the enhanced hybridization between the modes under the strong drive, which renormalizes the dispersive shifts and the detunings.
+A full Floquet simulation (orange triangles) reproduces the experimental observations in very good agreement.
+For more details on the Floquet simulation, see Section \ref{Section: Floquet simulations}.

-Nevertheless, the analytical model qualitatively captures the asymmetric behavior of the engineered cross-Kerr between positive and negative detunings, see purple markers in Fig.\,\ref{fig: analytics}(d).
+The analytical model still qualitatively captures the asymmetric behavior of the engineered cross-Kerr between positive and negative detunings, see purple markers in Fig.\,\ref{fig: analytics}(d).
 The green (yellow) dotted line corresponds to $-\Delta E_{10} ~ \left(+\Delta E_{11}\right) $, which diverges at $\Delta=0 ~ \left(\Delta \,\mathord{\approx}\, \mathord{-}\chi_b\right)$.
 The solid purple line is the sum of both, which qualitatively reproduces the main features observed in the experimental data.
-For a quantitative agreement, it is hence desirable to model the system with Floquet theory, as shown in Fig.\,2(b) in the main text.
+For a quantitative agreement, it is desirable to model the system using Floquet theory, as shown in Fig.\,2(b) of the main text.